Fondue has been around us for a very long time.

 - Do NOT transfer heated oil from a separate pot into the fondue pot.

-- If you want to prevent oil from splattering, it’s best to avoid filling up the pot more than 1/3 part.
+- It’s best to avoid filling up the pot more than 1/3 part to prevent oil splattering.

-- If by accident, a fire erupts, you don’t want to use water for stopping that as this action will only spread it further.
-Instead, use a lid to cover the container as that will cut off the oxygen supply and stop the fire quickly.
+- If a fire erupts accidentally, you should not use water to stop it as this action will only spread it further.
+Instead, use a lid to cover the container, which will cut off the oxygen supply and quickly stop the fire.

 2. Cheese Fondue